danpeig/TulipComposer2/README.md

 ## Credits

-Tulip Composer was created in 2005 and then rewritten in 2019 by [Daniel Brooke Peig](https:/www.danbp.org).
+Tulip Composer was created in 2005 and then rewritten in 2019 by [Daniel BP](https:/www.danbp.org).

 ## Third party components